CompuTec/computec-docs/docs/webup/installation-and-activation.md

 Before installing CompuTec WebUp, make sure the following prerequisites are met:

 - Check if **CompuTec AppEngine** is installed and configured.
-Follow the [AppEngine installation guide](/docs/appengine/administrators-guide/configuration-and-administration/installation) and [AppEngine configuration guide](/docs/appengine/administrators-guide/configuration-and-administration/configuration) for detailed instructions.
+Follow the [CompuTec AppEngine installation guide](/docs/appengine/administrators-guide/configuration-and-administration/installation) and [CompuTec AppEngine configuration guide](/docs/appengine/administrators-guide/configuration-and-administration/configuration) for detailed instructions.
-- Make sure that the company is **active in AppEngine**, and the **SAP Web Client is configured**.
+- Make sure that the company is **active in CompuTec AppEngine**, and the **SAP Web Client is configured**.
 For full instructions, [see the configuration guide.](/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client).

-## Step 1: Install the WebUp App
+## Step 1: Install the CompuTec WebUp App

-To install the **WebUp App** directly from the AppEngine Store, follow the [app installation instructions](/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process).
+To install the **CompuTec WebUp App** directly from the CompuTec AppEngine Store, follow the [installation instructions](/docs/appengine/administrators-guide/configuration-and-administration/plugins/plugin-installation-process).
-The installation process is fully automated and managed within AppEngine.
+The installation process is fully automated and managed within CompuTec AppEngine.

 ## Step 2: Configure CORS in the SAP Web Client

-When activating your company in AppEngine, set up CORS (Cross-Origin Resource Sharing) for the Web Client:
+When activating your company in CompuTec AppEngine, set up CORS (Cross-Origin Resource Sharing) for the SAP Business One Web Client:

-1. In the **AppEngine Administration Panel**, go to **Configuration** > **Advanced Configuration**.
+1. In the **CompuTec AppEngine Administration Panel**, go to **Configuration** > **Advanced Configuration**.

     ![screen showing where to find advanced configuration when setting up CORS process](./media/1-webup-cors-config.png)